H4ad/serverless-adapter/README.md

 See how to use this library [here](https://viniciusl.com.br/serverless-adapter/docs/category/getting-started).

+# Breaking Changes

+I will not consider updating/breaking compatibility of a NodeJS framework as a significant change, because I had a lot of supported frameworks and if I created a major version for each one it would be a mess.

+So if you want predictability, fix the version with `~` instead of `^`.

 # Examples

 You can see some examples of how to use this library [here](https://github.com/H4ad/serverless-adapter-examples).